allanbunch/node-red-openai-api/README.md

 ### Auth Header

-- Default behavior is `Authorization`.
+- Default value is `Authorization`.
 - You can override it for OpenAI-compatible providers that use a different header name.

 ### Organization ID